geekdenz/tree-hof/README.md

 # NOTE

-PLEASE DO NOT USE JUST YET!
-I've only started this project yesterday and I believe no version is properly usable yet.
-It will be soon, so please check from version 1.2.0.
+PLEASE NOTE!
+I've only started this project yesterday (2018-02-03) and I believe no version before 1.2.0 is working properly.

+This has been tested with binary trees only but should work with any number of children.
+The example is in TypeScript only at the moment.
+However, it should also work with vanilla JS.

 ## Why?